hakki264ulku/hashing-simulator/README.md

 # ⭐ Hashing - Simulator
 * Live (See the application running): https://hashing-simulator-0.web.app/
 * This project is built to simulate hashing as a homework for the Design and Analysis of Algorithms course.
+* To understand the project might be a bit difficult (❗) because of React related files, for the ease of understanding try to focus on App.js and hashing.js

 # ❔ Idea Behind The Project
 * Hashing is basically used for indexing and retrieving in databases for faster retrieval aims